The following guide highlights potential migration steps necessary during theia upgrades discovered when adopting the framework.

 The Monaco API has changed in significant ways since the last uplift.
 One of the most significant is the handling of overrides to services instantiated by Monaco.

-is no longer available.
-Instead, use StaticServices.get(<ServiceIdentifier>)
+monaco.StaticServices.<ServiceName>.get() is no longer available.
+Instead, use StaticServices.get(<ServiceIdentifier>) with a service

-.
+identifier imported from @theia/monaco-editor-core.StaticServices.initialize.
 The first call is used to set the

 services for all subsequent calls.
-Overrides passed to subsequent calls to StaticServices.initialize
+Overrides passed to subsequent calls to StaticServices.initialize will be ignored.
+To change the overrides used, please override

-.
+MonacoFrontendApplicationContribution.initialize.IInstantiationService.
 See MonacoEditor.getInstantiationWithOverrides

-for an example.Other changes include a number of changes of name from mode
+for an example.Other changes include a number of changes of name from mode -> language and changes of interface.
+Please consult the PR or

-the Monaco source code included with @theia/monaco-editor-core
+the Monaco source code included with @theia/monaco-editor-core.

 Please see the CHANGELOG for details of changes to Theia interfaces.